 This successful restoration story is in jeopardy of coming to a bad end with the current effort to open the Arctic Refuge to drilling.
 The muskoxen in the refuge are also targets of oil and gas drilling.
 Disturbing muskoxen when they are most vulnerable, during the winter and calving season, could harm the populations within the refuge and could threaten their survival.

-Republican leaders in the Senate, working on behalf of the special interests in the oil and gas industry, have amended the tax bill to open the Arctic Refuge to drilling.
-The tax bill is no place for this debate to happen and it’s an underhanded attempt to sneak this past the American public.
+The Trump Administration is seeking to open the coastal plain within the Wildlife Refuge to oil and gas drilling.
 The industry has been trying to gain access to the Arctic Refuge for years and is on the cusp of finally achieving its unpopular goal.
 More than once, the public has spoken out against opening up this pristine habitat that’s important to so many wildlife species – including migratory birds, polar bears, caribou, and muskoxen.
-Some Republican members in the House have urged their colleagues in the Senate to abandon plans to open the Arctic Refuge to drilling.
 Protecting the Arctic National Wildlife Refuge has been a bipartisan issue since President Eisenhower first established the refuge in 1960.